NeKoRoSYS/nekorosys.github.io/about.md

 [Discord](https://discord.gg/h4Q6mfGrh3) | [Twitter](https://twitter.com/GenecroMarcus) | [YouTube](https://www.youtube.com/channel/UC1NQ6FKRa-Uvgb3V9bW1u9w)

+Feel free to contact me using these links for business inquiries!
+[My Portfolio]

 ## Buy me a Cup of Coffee!

 It'd be really appreciated if someone were to [buy me a cup of coffee](https://ko-fi.com/genecromarx#paypalModal).
 This will help motivate myself to do better and achieve goals from furhter beyond! (っ＾▿＾)っ